Derrick Jensen (activist): Writing and activism

 Jensen is a critic of the mainstream environmental movement's focus on preserving civilization and technology over preserving the natural world.
-He specifically challenges the lifestyle changes and individualistic solutions broadly advocated, considering them drastically inadequate to the global scale of environmental catastrophe.
-Instead, he promotes civil disobedience, radical activism, and dismantling infrastructure on a massive level in order to halt what he has called "the murder of the planet".
+He promotes civil disobedience, radical activism, and dismantling infrastructure on a massive level in order to halt what he has called "the murder of the planet".

-Jensen is a founder and leader within Deep Green Resistance; his and the organization's belief that women-only spaces should exclude trans women has been the subject of controversy.
+Lierre Keith and Jensen co-founded Deep Green Resistance in 2011.
+His belief, and the organization's position, that women-only spaces should exclude trans women has drawn criticism.